Management of HIV-infected children under 5 years of age with severe acute malnutrition

 HIV infection and undernutrition often affect the same populations, particularly in resource-limited settings, and moderate or severe acute malnutrition commonly affects HIV-infected children.
 HIV-infection increases susceptibility to persistent diarrhoea and opportunistic infections which can greatly impact the health of severely malnourished children and HIV-infected children with severe acute malnutrition are nearly three times more likely to die during treatment (for severe acute malnutrition), compared to their HIV-negative counterparts.

-WHO recommends that children under 5 years of age with severe acute malnutrition who are HIV-infected and who qualify for lifelong antiretroviral therapy should be started on antiretroviral drug treatment as soon as possible after stabilization of metabolic complications and sepsis.
+Children under 5 years of age with severe acute malnutrition who are HIV-infected and who qualify for lifelong antiretroviral therapy should be started on antiretroviral drug treatment as soon as possible after stabilization of metabolic complications and sepsis.

-WHO further recommends that children under 5 years of age with severe acute malnutrition who are HIV-infected should be managed with the same therapeutic feeding approaches as children with severe acute malnutrition who are not HIV-infected.
+Children under 5 years of age with severe acute malnutrition who are HIV-infected should be managed with the same therapeutic feeding approaches as children with severe acute malnutrition who are not HIV-infected.

 Updates on the management of severe acute malnutrition in infants and children